 In this case, a company should begin with their strongest markets where they already have an audience established.
 That way, they can focus on growing this audience instead of starting from scratch.
-Understanding your top performing markets can help you narrow your focus.
+Understanding your top-performing markets can help you narrow your focus.
 Depending on how large and diverse your target market is, you may need to plan different localization strategies that account for a variety of languages spoken and regional differences.
 For example, in the midwest of America the word “pop” is used commonly, whereas on the west coast the word “soda” is used to refer to the same type of fizzy beverage.
 If your target market is extremely large, there is the potential to use content localization to really narrow your focus and cater your content and services to a very niche target market.

 Step 2.
 Choose Content to Localize

 While you will likely want to localize all of your content when launching in a new market, you need to choose where to get started.
 You can localize everything from mobile apps, to video subtitles, to ad copy.
-When choosing where to begin, you should start with your top-performing content.
+When deciding where to begin, you should start with your top-performing content.
 Whatever content has performed best at engaging with your audience and is getting the most attention is where you should focus most of your efforts.

-If after looking at your best performing content, you’re still unsure of where to start, you can leverage international SEO (search engine optimization) insights.
+If after looking at your best-performing content, you’re still unsure of where to start, you can leverage international SEO (search engine optimization) insights.
 You can use SEO as a tool to learn more about what type of content people are searching for in your target market and can discover which parts of your content will be most relevant to them.

 Step 3.
 Choose the Right Translator

 During any content localization project, choosing the right translator is of the utmost importance.
 You’ll want to work with a translator that is not only deeply familiar with the target language, but the target culture.
-Hiring a native translator can provide valuable insight to a localization project, as oftentimes native translators have the best insight into what makes their culture tick.
+Hiring a native translator can provide valuable insight into a localization project, as oftentimes native translators have the best insight into what makes their culture tick.
 The right translator will also help you create a solid content localization process that grows and improves over time.
 They can create a database of any cultural nuances, local industry jargon, and market-specific phrases that you’ll need to keep in mind for future localization projects in that market.

 The Takeaway: Prioritize Content Localization Smartly